Menu pricing strategies to price restaurant menu items

 Paying attention to your seasonal costs will allow you to thread the needle by buying seasonal ingredients at lower prices.

 Most restaurants will have a series of dishes that offer a range of price points.
-This is so the restaurant offers something for everyone: higher-priced items for people who are looking to splurge, and lower-cost items for people who are looking for something tasty yet affordable.
+This is so the restaurant offers something for everyone: higher-priced items for people who are looking to splurge alongside lower-cost items for people who are looking for something tasty yet affordable.

 Itโs important to strike a good balance between high and low-cost items on your menu.
 You want to offer a decent selection while keeping your pricing consistent with your brand.
 Use your judgment about the right balance to strike.

-With an Epos Now system, you can create easy-to-understand sales reports to give you great and useful information on your sales trends.
+With an Epos Now POS program, you can create easy-to-understand sales reports that give you great and useful information on your sales trends.
 You can also use sales reports to make business decisions on cutting operational costs and highlight areas for growth.

 - Visualize data and see trends with custom dashboards